A brief biography for the Sophie Dawes Trail by author Robert Stephen Parry

 As you can see, much of Sophie's story takes place at a considerable distance from St Helens - far away in the elegant terraces of Regency London, or the grand palaces of post-Napoleonic France.
 So when we take the Sophie Dawes Trail today we can really only acquaint ourselves with the beginnings of that extraordinary life - walking in the footsteps of an uncommonly energetic, intelligent and determined young spirit at the beginning of what was to become one of the most amazing and scandalous rags-to-riches stories ever.

-On a practical level, there is plenty of fresh sea air to be had along the way, and some remarkable landscapes and historical features such as the Duver and the millpond to marvel at.
-But, in our thoughts, there might also be a degree of Gothic intrigue and even a possible conspiracy theory or two to ponder if we like that sort of thing.
+On a practical level, there is plenty of fresh sea air to be had, and some remarkable landscapes and historical features such as the Duver and the millpond to marvel at along the way.
+But in our thoughts there might also be a degree of Gothic intrigue and even a possible conspiracy theory or two to ponder, if we like that sort of thing.
 Sophie really did have a bad press.
 She still does.
-And for any of these excellent reasons, the trail is certainly worthy of a few hours exploration.
+And as one who has had the pleasure of visiting the area quite often, I believe the trail as presented here is certainly worthy of a good few hours of exploration.